Posts Tagged ‘21CN’

-Today BT launched FTTC.
+Today BT launched Fibre to the Cabinet broadband (FTTC).
 The trials as reported in trefor.net were conducted during the later half of 2009.
 By the completion of the trial phase BT had finished 1,750 installations over three exchanges: Glasgow Half Way, Muswell Hill and Whitchurch, with a fairly high success rate considering this was a trial.
 Well done to Lee Martin and the team at BT Wholesale for their work here.

 The overall results, we hear, are a ringing endorsement of the technology.
 The average speed seen is around 25Mbps with the range being between 17Mbps and 39Mbps.
 Our trialists ran at around the average.